-On the first day of summer last year, I shared my Make-Ahead Margarita recipe.
-Summer is here again, and it's time for another of my favorite frozen drinks--daiquiris!
+Previously, I shared my popular Make-Ahead Frozen Margarita recipe.
+It's time for another of my favorite frozen drinks--daiquiris!
 Like the margaritas, I've been making these for many years.
 These are so easy, and always a crowd pleaser.

 Early in our marriage, King-Man and I lived in Tucson, Arizona.
 We had a tradition with some fun neighbors of hanging out on our deck on weekends and drinking strawberry daiquiris.
 We were grad students and didn't have much money, but an evening on the deck with good friends and pitcher of frozen daiquiris was all we needed for a fun night out in.
 This simple recipe is one of those that makes me nostalgic.
 When I make a batch today, it still takes me back to those good times on our Tucson deck.
 I love that about food and recipes.
 Through the years, made over and over again, they become a connection with good friends and simple traditions, even when we're miles apart.
 Pat and Jose’, our daiquiris-on-the-deck Tucson friends, this one's for you!

-Only 3 ingredients!
+Simple ingredients with LOTS of fruit.
 My recipe is heavier on the fruit than most daiquiri recipes, resulting in a more intense fruit flavor and vibrant color.
-It's more like a fruit puree mixed with some rum.
-I use some frozen lemonade or limeade concentrate for a tart sweetener, blend it with ice, and, that's it.
-The fruit puree is usually sweet enough that no additional sweetener is needed, but you can adjust the sweetness to suit you.
+In fact over 50% of these daiquiris are made of fruit.
+(That makes them healthy, right???)
+It's basically a fruit puree mixed with some rum.
+For convenience, you can add some frozen lemonade or limeade concentrate for a tart sweetener; or, you can use fresh lemon/lime juice and sweeten it with agave, honey, or a simple syrup.
+The fruit puree is often sweet enough that no additional sweetener is needed, but you can easily adjust the sweetness to suit you.

 Frozen fruit is preferred.
 Unless you have access to freshly picked, ripe, sweet, and flavorful fruit, frozen fruit works best in these daiquiris.
 Truth is, frozen fruit is picked at its peak of ripeness and frozen right away and is often more flavorful, sweet, and nutritious than fresh fruit that is picked before it's ripe and stored--all the while losing nutrients.
 It's disappointing to buy gorgeous looking fresh strawberries that turn out to be flavorless.
 Go ahead and use fresh fruit, if you prefer; I know there's so much great fresh fruit available in the summer months.
 However, you may need to taste-test and add some sweetener if you use fresh fruit.